 The results of a motorcycle accident are often catastrophic.
-This is due to the relatively little protection offered by motorcycles in crash situations and the high speeds at which accidents normally occur.
-Unlike bicycle accidents where cyclists rarely exceed fifteen to twenty miles per hour, motorcycle accidents commonly happen closer to the local speed limit.Common Motorcycle Injuries
+This is due to the relatively little protection motorcycles offer in crash situations and the high speeds at which accidents commonly occur.
+Unlike bicycle accidents, where cyclists rarely exceed fifteen to twenty miles per hour, motorcycle accidents typically happen closer to the local speed limit.Common Injuries from Vehicle Versus Motorcycle Wrecks

 When a motorcyclist is hit by a larger vehicle like a sedan, a pickup truck, an SUV, etc., the motorcyclist usually endures the worst damage.
 This is primarily because they are exposed to the full impact of the collision.
 Some of the worst injuries include:

 - Amputation of a limb